 - The Player property shows the name of the player currently assigned to your project.
-(The player is the interface learners see around the perimeter of your course.)
+(The player is the frame around your slide content.)
 To make adjustments to your player, click the player name to open the player editor.

 - The Quality property lets you control the compression settings for audio clips, videos, and pictures.
 The quality settings default to whatever you used the last time you published a course.
 To change them, click the Quality property, make your adjustments, and click OK.